Emmanuel Rivera Player Props: Diamondbacks vs. Braves

-Emmanuel Rivera -- with a slugging percentage of .297 in his past 10 games (including no homers) -- will be in action for the Arizona Diamondbacks against the Atlanta Braves, with Charlie Morton on the hill, on July 19 at 7:20 PM ET.
+The Arizona Diamondbacks, including Emmanuel Rivera (.297 slugging percentage in past 10 games, including no homers), battle starting pitcher Spencer Strider and the Atlanta Braves at Truist Park, Thursday at 12:20 PM ET.

-In his most recent game, he notched a home run while going 1-for-3 against the Braves.
+He hit a home run while going 1-for-3 in his previous game against the Braves.

 Emmanuel Rivera Game Info & Props vs. the Braves